0xPlaygrounds/olympus-pro-subgrounds/README.md

 The subgraph used in this library can be found [here](https://github.com/0xPlaygrounds/olympus-pro-subgraph).

-## Installation and execution
+## Installation
 To install this library and run the notebook, pipenv must first be installed using the following command:<br>`pip install pipenv`

 Then, from the root of the project repository, run:<br>`pipenv install`

-Run `pipenv run jupyter-notebook` to launch a local Jupyter notebook server which will allow you to run the demo notebook.
+### Notebook setup
+Execute the following commands:
+- Log onto the pipenv virtual environment: `pipenv shell`
+- Create the Jupyter kernel: `python -m ipykernel install --user --name=olympus-pro-subgrounds`
+- Start the notebook server: `jupyter notebook`

+Then, open and run the `demo.ipynb` notebook.
+IMPORTANT: Remember to set the active kernel to `olympus-pro-subgrounds` (`Kernel` > `Change kernel`).

 ## Integration
 To integrate this miniature library in an existing project, you must first upgrade your Python version to **3.10 or higher** (required by `subgrounds`).
 This will vary depending on your Python package manager and operating system.